Decoding Visual Experience and Mapping Semantics through Whole-Brain Analysis Using fMRI Foundation Models: Methods

-\paragraph{fMRI Foundation Model} In our research, we adopted a pre-trained Foundation model~\cite{thomas2022self} to serve as the fMRI encoder.
-This model, structured based on the GPT-2 framework~\citep{radford2019language}, processes the preprocessed fMRI data into fMRI latent representations.
-As specified in Section~\ref{sec:preproc}, the input data $X$, is conformed to the preprocessed structure $X \in \R^{t \times 1024}$, where 1024 denotes the parcellated brain networks.
+\paragraph{fMRI Foundation Model} To leverage large-scale neural representations, we utilize the fMRI foundation model developed by Thomas et al.~\cite{thomas2022self}, which employs a decoder-only Transformer architecture (GPT-2)~\cite{radford2019language}.
+As specified in Section~\ref{sec:preproc}, the input data $X$, is conformed to the preprocessed structure $X \in \R^{t \times 1024}$, where t is the number of TRs and 1024 denotes the parcellated brain networks.
 The fMRI Foundation model employs self-supervised learning~(SSL) on extensive fMRI datasets, including the Human Connectome Project~\citep{van2013wu} and datasets available through OpenNeuro~\citep{markiewicz2021openneuro}.
 It assimilates both the sequential temporal fMRI information and TR embeddings, which function similarly to position embeddings~\citep{vaswani2017attention} to indicate the temporal intervals between fMRI sequences.
 The self-supervised learning task is to predict the subsequent timepoint sequence given an input sequence $X_t$; thus, the model predicts $X_{t+1}$.

 In this study, we processed an fMRI run, retaining the spatial and temporal features to form the input $X$, where $X \in \R^{5 \times 1024}$.
 Each fMRI segment has 5 TRs.
 The attention is on the embedded fMRI sequence.
 Based on the SSL paradigm, we took the predicted masked token, which is the output $O_t \in \R^{768}$ where $t = 6$.
 The output $O_6$ was taken as our encoded fMRI latent features.
+Please refer to Appendix~\ref{app:method} for more details.

 \paragraph{Contrastive Learning} In this study, we employ multi-modal contrastive learning, capitalizing on the integration of diverse data forms to enrich the feature representation of fMRI scans in a latent space.
 Our approach is distinct in that it encompasses not only visual data but also textual information through the inclusion of image labels.
 This incorporation aims to augment the semantic understanding within our model.
 To facilitate this, we utilize a pre-trained Vision Transformer~(ViT)~\cite{dosovitskiy2020image} based CLIP model~\cite{radford2021learning}, maintaining the integrity of its parameters by freezing them throughout the training phase.